 How to Improve Mental Health in Minorities

 Historically, mental health has been overlooked in many ethnic and racial minority groups.
-Although they tend to have equal or lesser cases of mental illness than their Caucasian counterparts, minorities are less likely to seek care, which increases the risk for developing more serious, life-threatening issues over time.
+Although cases of mental illness tend to be equal or less than for white counterparts, minorities are less likely to seek care, which increases the risk for developing more serious, life-threatening issues over time.
 July, also known as Minority Mental Health Awareness Month, serves as a time to recognize and address the challenges certain communities face in regard to managing their mental health.

 Barriers to Care Affecting Racial Minority Groups